 - When offered the interview, ask for the names and titles of your interviewers. - Ask approximately how long the interview is expected to be. - Practice, practice, practice!
 Review your resume and work history.
-Make sure you are prepared to answer a variety of questions! - Make sure you do your research and know information about the position and the company.
-Show your interest! - Consider doing a dry run beforehand.
-Get up, get dressed, drive to interview location, etc. - Find a business professional outfit. - Arrive early but not TOO early. - The interview lasts from the time you pull into the parking space to the time you pull out of the parking space.
+Make sure you are prepared to answer a variety of questions! - Brainstorm examples of past work interactions, situations, projects, etc. to support any claims you make about yourself, skills you possess, and so forth. - Do your research and know information about the position and the company.
+Show your interest in the position and show that you took the time to prepare. - Consider doing a dry run beforehand.
+Get up, get dressed, drive to interview location, find parking, etc. - Find a business professional outfit.
+Make sure it fits and is steamed/ironed before the interview. - Conservative color (i.e., black, navy, gray), tailored, and matching - Arrive early (about 10-15 minutes before interview is scheduled to start)

+- but not TOO early. - The interview lasts from the time you pull into the parking space until the time you pull out of the parking space.